 Ray tracing and DLSS

-It also holds another advantage in the form of deep learning super sampling support (DLSS), which requires Tensor cores to run.
-Neither the GTX 1660 Ti nor the 1660 possess those, so will not be able to use DLSS.
-The RTX 2060 can, and that could give it a further advantage when it comes to ray tracing, although the highly limited number of supported games right now make it somewhat negligible.
+With that in mind, it’s unfortunate that deep learning super sampling support (DLSS) is restricted to RTX graphics cards.
+It requires Tensor cores to run and the GTX 1660, 1660 Super, and 1660 Ti just don’t have them, so they will not be able to use DLSS.
+The RTX 2060 can, and that could give it a further advantage when it comes to ray tracing, although the highly limited number of supported games right now makes it somewhat negligible.
 Furthermore, our experience of both features combined hasn’t been stellar so far.

 You get what you pay for

 In terms of raw performance, there’s no question which cards are the more capable.
-The RTX 2060 offers much better performance than the GTX 1660 Ti, which in turn is noticeably more powerful than the GTX 1660.
-The true question is, which offers the better value for money?
+The RTX 2060 offers much better performance than the GTX 1660 Ti, which in turn is a little more powerful than the 1660 Super, which is noticeably faster than the standard GTX 1660.
+The true question is, which offers better value for money?

 If you go for the cheapest option of each card, the RTX 2060 is the most well-rounded option of the three.
 It has the greatest future-proofing performance, beating out even high-end cards from just a couple of years ago like the Nvidia GTX 1070 Ti and AMD Vega 56, and it has support for ray tracing and DLSS with the dedicated hardware to make them work reasonably well.

 The GTX 1660 is far harder to recommend, however.
 While it is certainly a better buy than a last-generation GTX 1060, competition is far more stiff from AMD at this price point.
 The RX 580 and RX 590 are both viable alternatives and can in some cases be cheaper, especially when you factor in AMD’s game bundles.
-We certainly wouldn’t suggest buying the factor overclocked versions, as the price between those and the 1660 Ti is too close to make them worth it.
+The more recent RX 5500 XT is almost as quick too, at a lower price.
+We certainly wouldn’t suggest buying the factor overclocked versions, as the price between those and the 1660 Super is too close to make them worth it.

 Overall, the RTX 2060 is the best buy of the three.
 It’s still not a cheap card, but it gives much more value for money than its lower-end Turing counterparts.